Farther Up the Road: Eric Clapton renditions

 Eric Clapton recorded several versions of "Farther Up the Road" over the years, usually calling it after its opening lyrics "Further on Up the Road".
 Clapton uses the lyrics from the original, but the song is performed at a faster tempo as an unembellished shuffle.
 The song first appeared on his 1975 live album E. C. Was Here.
 In 1976, a live version was recorded with Freddie King, which is included on Freddie King (1934–1976).
 Also in 1976, he performed the song with the Band in the concert film The Last Waltz.
-Another live version was recorded in Japan in 1979 for Clapton's Just One Night.
+Another live version was recorded in Japan in 1979 for Clapton's live double-album Just One Night.
 In 1981, Clapton recorded it with Jeff Beck during The Secret Policeman's Other Ball benefit show.
 A version with Joe Bonamassa appears on the 2009 video Joe Bonamassa: Live from the Royal Albert Hall.
 Clapton co-performed the song with Robbie Robertson during Clapton's third induction at the Rock and Roll Hall of Fame in 2000 and resurrected it for his 2007 and 2011 Asian, European and American world tours.